Nimrodriguez/hello-world/README.md

 # hello-world
-A place for ideas, resources and collaboration
+A place for ideas, resources and collaboration.

+Hi everyone.

+I'm new web designer and developer.
+I have an interest in front-end web development and I'm currently learning React.js